A higher chromatic analogue of the image of J: Introduction

 The automorphism group $\Aut(\Gamma_n)$ is known to be the group of units of an order of a rank $n^2$ division algebra over $\Q_p$; the determinant of the action by left multiplication defines a homomorphism $\det: \Aut(\Gamma_n) \to \Z_p^{\times}$.
 Extend this to a homomorphism

 by sending the Frobenius generator of $\Gal(\F_{p^n}/\F_p)$ to $(-1)^{n-1}$.
 We will write $\SGn$ for the kernel of this map.
 We may define the homotopy fixed point spectrum $E_n^{h\SGn}$ for the restricted action of this subgroup.
-We must point out: in many references, such as \cite{gross-hopkins, ghmr_pic}, a different extension $\det:\G_n \to \Z_p^{\times}$ is used; there $\Gal(\F_{p^n}/\F_p)$ is in the kernel of $\det$.
+We note: in many references, such as \cite{gross-hopkins, ghmr_pic}, a different extension $\det:\G_n \to \Z_p^{\times}$ is used; there $\Gal(\F_{p^n}/\F_p)$ is in the kernel of $\det$.
 In an earlier version of this article, we incorrectly used this older form of $\det$; we thank Charles Rezk for clarifying this point.
+Nonetheless, the homotopy fixed point spectra for the kernels of $\det$ and $\detpm$ are equivalent (though not as ring spectra); see section \ref{old_R_n_section}.

 The spectrum $E_n^{h\SGn}$ retains a residual action of $\Z_p^{\times} = \G_n / \SGn$; for an element $k \in \Z_p^{\times}$, we will write the associated map as

 The reader is encouraged to think of these automorphisms as analogues of Adams operations.
 Noting that $\Z_p^{\times} = \mu_{p-1} \times (1+p\Z_p)^{\times}$ is topologically cyclic with generator $g = \zeta_{p-1}(1+p)$, we define $F_\gamma$ as the homotopy fibre of